RIAEvangelist/vanilla-test/readme.md

 ## Node example

+first run `npm run emulate`
-run `node ./example/node/basic.js`
+then run `node ./example/node/basic.js`

 ![screen shot of vanilla-test example on node](https://raw.githubusercontent.com/RIAEvangelist/vanilla-test/main/example/img/vanilla-test-node-report.PNG)

 ## Browser example

+first run `npm run emulate`

-run `npm start` then go to [the local test](http://localhost:8000/example/web/index.html).
+then run `npm start` then go to [the local test](http://localhost:8000/example/web/index.html).
 It actually imports the node test into the browser and runs it, same exact file, no transpiling or custom code for the browser.
 If you want to transpile though, you can.

 #### Chrome